 On the quieter side of buzzy Capri is Anacapri, where you’ll discover the Lido del Faro, a place where it’s possible to swim from dusk until dawn.
 It’s just below the Punta Carena lighthouse (faro), one of the tallest in Italy.

-A short drive from the twists and turns of the famous Amalfi Coast Drive and the crowded rocky beaches is an area known as the Cilento.
-Miles of sugar soft sand on one side, and buffalo farms and a vast national park on the other are what you will find here.
-On the edge of the picturesque town of Santa Maria di Castellabate is a lovely beach with views of a castle and centuries old palazzi.
+A short drive from the twists and turns of the fabled Amalfi Coast and its crowded, rocky beaches is the Cilento region.
+Here you’ll find buffalo farms, a vast national park and, at the edge of the picturesque town of Santa Maria di Castellabate, a lovely beach with views of a castle and centuries-old palazzi.

-From the tiny port in Positano take the pleasant, an virtually stair-free, paved path named Via Positanesi D’America across to Fornillo.
-You will find one small free beach and four private beach clubs each with a café, restaurant, rental sun beds and parasols.
+From the tiny port of Positano, take the paved Via Positanesi d’America to Fornillo.
+There, you’ll discover a small, picture-postcard beach and four private beach clubs.
+All have a cafe and restaurant, plus rental sunbeds and parasols.

-On the posh Santa Margherita stretch of the Italian Riviera, Bagni Fiori located in the bay of Paraggi, is billed as the most exclusive beach in the area.
-It is also one of the largest beach areas in this part of the Italian coastline, which mainly comprises cliffs and rocky outcrops.
-This pebbled beach has beach chairs and umbrellas to rent for a relaxing day by the sea.
+Bagni Fiore, in the bay of Paraggi, is billed as the most exclusive beach on the Santa Margherita Ligure stretch of the Italian Riviera.
+It’s also one of the largest beach areas on this part of the Italian coastline, which mainly comprises cliffs and rocky outcrops.
+Pitch up for the day with rented beach chairs and umbrellas.

-The deep southern shores of Puglia hold miles and miles of flat sandy beaches and silvery olive groves.
-The beach at Torre Canne is a pristine spot in a protected national park.
-You can also visit nearby hot springs for a natural spa experience.
+The deep southern shores of Puglia boast flat, sandy beaches and silvery olive groves for miles – and the beach at Torre Canne is a brilliant case in point.
+This stretch, in a protected natural park, is also close to hot springs, for a natural spa experience.